doctest/doctest/doc/markdown/features.md

 - floating point comparison support
 - Bitwise() class that has overloaded operators for comparison - to be used to check objects bitwise against each other
 - timing reports of tests, duration restrictions, kill of longer than (will perhaps require threading), etc...
+- a message macro (also tracepoint/passpoint/info/context and whatever - like in boost.test) (ALSO ERROR/FAIL - like boost)
+- add WARN as third option to CHECK/REQUIRE versions of assertions
+- marking a test as "may fail"
+- marking a test as (run X times (should also multiply with the global test run times))
 - test execution in separate processes - UNIX only with fork() (but windows has some .dll which could help)
 - matchers?
 - detect floating point exceptions